friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\pip_install_1.py'
-    beyond the location indicated by ^.
+    at the location indicated by ^.

        1: """Should raise SyntaxError: invalid syntax"""
     -->2: pip install friendly
               ^

     It looks as if you are attempting to use pip to install a module.
     `pip` is a command that needs to run in a terminal, not from a Python interpreter.

-(155) Using pip from interpreter 2
+(156) Using pip from interpreter 2
 ----------------------------------

 .. code-block:: none